-Handling and Disposal of Hazardous Materials: You will be required to follow the instructions printed in your lab manual or given to you by the graduate instructor (TA) or others for appropriate handling of hazardous materials and disposal of chemical waste.
+Handling and Disposal of Hazardous Materials: You will be required to follow the instructions printed in your lab manual or given to you by the Teaching Assistant (TA) or others for appropriate handling of hazardous materials and disposal of chemical waste.

-Lab Clean Up and Disinfection: You are expected to promptly clean up spills and tidy the laboratory before leaving.
-Everyone must disinfect their work area and all instrumentation with 70% isopropanol before and after laboratory.
-You may spray the isopropanol on your table and wipe off with paper towel.
-For electronic, spray isopropanol on paper towels then wipe the surfaces to disinfect.
+Lab Clean Up: You are expected to promptly clean up spills and tidy the laboratory before leaving.
 Ask for help if you are unsure of proper cleaning procedures.

-Lab Check-out: Formal check-out begins on September 21st.
-This means that any students dropping the course on or before September 18th can check-out by merely completing a form at the storerooms.
+Lab Check-out: Formal check-out begins on September 18th.
+This means that any students dropping the course on or before September 17th can check-out by merely completing a form at the storerooms.
 Formal check-out requires each student to inventory the contents of their drawer and replace lost or unacceptable items (chipped, broken, etc).
 All students must complete one of these procedures if they check-in to our laboratories.
-Failure to check-out can result in a \$45 fee plus the cost of all items replaced in the drawer.
+Failure to checkout can result in a \$45 fee plus the cost of all items replaced in the drawer.